AIAScience/mflux-ai-tutorials/time-series-forecasting/content.md

 	return predictions
 ```
 Now, lets run a naive forecast and inspect it.
-We will want pyplot to visualise the output and MSE as a measure of accuracy.
+We will want pyplot to visualise the output and use mean squared error (MSE) as a measure of accuracy.
 ```
 from matplotlib import pyplot
 from sklearn.metrics import mean_squared_error